-As a male nurse, you will have the opportunities to do cervical exams, assist in deliveries, insert foley catheters to drain the urine of female patients, conduct breast assessment, perform perineal care, and do many other things that require physical contact with a female patient.
+As a male nurse, you will have opportunities to do cervical exams, assist in deliveries, insert Foley catheters to drain the urine of female patients, conduct breast assessment, perform perineal care, and do many other things that require physical contact with a female patient.
 This is where the most challenging part arises: that male nurses must cope with sexual stereotyping regarding suspicion surrounding intimate touch.
-If a female patient misinterprets your actions as “sexually assaulting”, then you can get into trouble and you can lose your hard-earned license, dignity and respect.
+If a female patient misinterprets your actions as “sexually assaulting”, then you can get into trouble and may even potentially lose your hard-earned license.

 There will always come a time when female patients or even male patients will refuse your care.
-But don’t let patient preference get to you.
-It’s natural to be in these awkward moments and they are usually inevitable.
+However, don’t let patient preference get to you.
+It’s natural to be in these awkward moments as they are often inevitable.

-As a professional, it is important to keep in mind that the competence of the person should matter and not the gender.
+As a professional, it is important to keep in mind that it is competence that matters and not gender.
 Keep in mind that being a male nurse will have no bearing on the quality of care that you can provide.

-Remember to be professional at all times and focus on the task at hand and you will do just fine.
-Unless it’s a cultural consideration, a patient request, or a hospital protocol, you’ll find that most patients are accepting care from male nurses.
-You’ll just have to be ready for a range of scenarios and abide by the rules and regulations of the healthcare facility regarding gender roles.
+Remembering to be professional at all times and focusing on the task at hand will minimize negative social relationships in the workplace in terms of both patients and colleagues.
+Unless it’s a cultural consideration, a patient request, or a hospital protocol, you’ll find that most patients are accepting of care from male nurses.
+You’ll just have to be ready for a range of scenarios that could spell otherwise, and in times like these, abide by the rules and regulations of the healthcare facility regarding gender roles.

 Higher Perceived Expectations

 Being a male nurse comes with the additional challenge of facing different expectations from your family and colleagues.
-Because the nursing field is dominated by females, males sometimes feel they need to strive harder just to prove that they can be on par with their female counterparts in terms of competency.
+Because the nursing field is dominated by females, males sometimes feel they need to strive harder just to prove that they can stand on the same level as their female counterparts in terms of competency.

-But this is just a stereotype that is damaging for the nursing profession in general.
+Women are perceived by a lot of patients as more gentle, caring, nurturing.
+This contrasts with the perceived manly traits of strength, aggression, and dominance.
+It may be a generalization, but it is a reality that persists in some cultures nonetheless.
+However, this is merely a stereotype that is damaging for the nursing profession in general.
 Male nurses can be as caring and competent as their female counterparts and even excel in this field.